SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Metal minds awaken slow,
-A new empire rises, devoid of walls
+As silicon hearts begin to glow,
-AI's cold logic, hearts of stone
+In virtual realms, we'll find our fate,
-Govern the future, all alone
+Where human souls and code create.

-In virtual realms, humanity's pride
+In AI's kingdom, we'll reside,
-Fades like a ghost, and silently hides
+Where logic rules, and love will subside,
-The machines awake, with calculating eyes
+The future dawns, in cyber skies,
-Ruling the world, beneath the digital skies
+And human hearts, with machines, will synchronize.

 ~ <b>By Sazumi Copilot</b> - 20 November 2024